-The highlights of the curatorial materials include the Conoyer Political Button Collection, the Wetterau Grocery Advertising Collection, and the artwork of Louise Leak.
+Additional highlights found in the archives include the Conoyer Political Button Collection, the personal library of U.S. Senator James A. Reed, and the artwork of Louise Leak.

 Due to the unique nature of many of the items in the archives, items do not circulate and can only be viewed during the normal hours of operation.

-Photocopies and Scans:
+Photocopies and Scans

 Archives staff will photocopy or scan material at the researcher’s expense when such duplication can be done without injury to the material and does not violate copyright restrictions or restrictions imposed by agreement with the donor.
 We do not duplicate entire archival collections or all the text of individual books, manuscripts, or boxes of material.
 Use of personal copiers or scanners is prohibited.
 The use of cameras is acceptable within the aforementioned parameters.